Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 4 November 2025 14.27.48 UTC
+- WIB: Selasa, 4 November 2025 15.37.26 UTC
-- WITA: Selasa, 4 November 2025 15.27.48 UTC
+- WITA: Selasa, 4 November 2025 16.37.26 UTC
-- WIT: Selasa, 4 November 2025 16.27.48 UTC
+- WIT: Selasa, 4 November 2025 17.37.26 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: motivational
+Kategori: inspirational